 For all Electronics Products, Vendor shall ensure that:

-- If required, Vendor has registered its products as covered electronic devices (each a “CED”) in all applicable states and will renew and maintain such registrations so long as Vendor supplies such CEDs to B&N for resale.
+- If required, Vendor has registered its products as covered electronic devices (each a “CED”) in all states that have enacted e-Cycling laws and will renew and maintain such registrations so long as Vendor supplies such CEDs to B&N for resale.

 - Vendor will provide to B&N adequate quantities of any materials or information required by law for retailers to distribute or share with consumers in connection with a sale of Vendor’s CEDs in any and all appropriate forms of media, including, but not limited to, Internet website links, notices or inserts affixed to or included with the product, and printed posters, flyers or brochures, as required.

-- If Vendor’s product is defined as a CED by the Public Resources Code of California Section 42463, Vendor will notify B&N in writing, so long as B&N will be carrying its product by April 1 of each year, that such product is a California CED, and Vendor shall also submit a copy of such notification letter to the California State Board of Equalization.
+- If Vendor’s product is defined as a CED by the Public Resources Code of California Section 42463, Vendor will notify B&N in writing, so long as B&N will be carrying its product by April 1 of each year, and Vendor shall also submit a copy of such notification letter to the California State Board of Equalization.
 Such notification shall include the brand and type of CED and applicable fee category.

 - Immediate notification will be provided to B&N if Vendor’s CED registration status changes in any state.